EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    :align: center
    :name: Hellenkamp_autocategorized

-   Categories created by DeepLASI for the static two-color 'low-FRET' DNA sample
+   Categories created by Deep-LASI for the static two-color 'low-FRET' DNA sample

 .. _summary1:
 Plotting and Summary of Results